cksystemsteaching/selfie/manuscript/semantics.md

 > ./selfie -c selfie.c -o selfie5.m -m 6 -l selfie5.m -y 5 -l selfie5.m -y 4 -l selfie5.m -y 3 -l selfie5.m -y 2 -c selfie.c -o selfie6.m
 ./selfie: this is selfie's starc compiling selfie.c ...
-./selfie: 125616 bytes with 29889 instructions and 6060 bytes of data written into selfie5.m ./selfie: this is selfie's mipster executing selfie5.m with 6MB of memory selfie5.m: 125616 bytes with 29889 instructions and 6060 bytes of data loaded from selfie5.m selfie5.m: this is selfie's hypster executing selfie5.m with 5MB of memory selfie5.m: 125616 bytes with 29889 instructions and 6060 bytes of data loaded from selfie5.m selfie5.m: this is selfie's hypster executing selfie5.m with 4MB of memory selfie5.m: 125616 bytes with 29889 instructions and 6060 bytes of data loaded from selfie5.m
-selfie5.m: this is selfie's hypster executing selfie5.m with 3MB of memory selfie5.m: 125616 bytes with 29889 instructions and 6060 bytes of data loaded from selfie5.m
-selfie5.m: this is selfie's hypster executing selfie5.m with 2MB of memory selfie5.m: this is selfie's starc compiling selfie.c ...
-selfie5.m: 125616 bytes with 29889 instructions and 6060 bytes of data written into selfie6.m
+./selfie: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie5.m ./selfie: this is selfie's mipster executing selfie5.m with 6MB of physical memory selfie5.m: 121660 bytes with 28779 instructions and 6544 bytes of data loaded from selfie5.m selfie5.m: this is selfie's hypster executing selfie5.m with 5MB of physical memory selfie5.m: 121660 bytes with 28779 instructions and 6544 bytes of data loaded from selfie5.m selfie5.m: this is selfie's hypster executing selfie5.m with 4MB of physical memory selfie5.m: 121660 bytes with 28779 instructions and 6544 bytes of data loaded from selfie5.m selfie5.m: this is selfie's hypster executing selfie5.m with 3MB of physical memory selfie5.m: 121660 bytes with 28779 instructions and 6544 bytes of data loaded from selfie5.m selfie5.m: this is selfie's hypster executing selfie5.m with 2MB of physical memory selfie5.m: this is selfie's starc compiling selfie.c ... selfie5.m: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie6.m
-selfie5.m: exiting with exit code 0
-selfie5.m: this is selfie's hypster terminating selfie5.m selfie5.m: exiting with exit code 0
-selfie5.m: this is selfie's hypster terminating selfie5.m selfie5.m: exiting with exit code 0
-selfie5.m: this is selfie's hypster terminating selfie5.m selfie5.m: exiting with exit code 0
-selfie5.m: this is selfie's hypster terminating selfie5.m selfie5.m: exiting with exit code 0
-./selfie: this is selfie's mipster terminating selfie5.m ...
+selfie5.m: exiting with exit code 0 and 1.05MB of mallocated memory selfie5.m: this is selfie's hypster terminating selfie5.m with exit code 0 and 1.17MB of mapped memory selfie5.m: exiting with exit code 0 and 2.68MB of mallocated memory selfie5.m: this is selfie's hypster terminating selfie5.m with exit code 0 and 1.42MB of mapped memory selfie5.m: exiting with exit code 0 and 2.68MB of mallocated memory selfie5.m: this is selfie's hypster terminating selfie5.m with exit code 0 and 1.68MB of mapped memory selfie5.m: exiting with exit code 0 and 2.68MB of mallocated memory selfie5.m: this is selfie's hypster terminating selfie5.m with exit code 0 and 1.94MB of mapped memory selfie5.m: exiting with exit code 0 and 2.68MB of mallocated memory ./selfie: this is selfie's mipster terminating selfie5.m with exit code 0 and 2.19MB of mapped memory ...
 ```